-It is important to do panel refreshment not just to keep your information on panelists up to date, but also to keep your response rates at efficient levels.
+It is important to conduct panel refreshment not just to keep your information on panelists up to date, but additionally to keep the response rates at suitable levels.
 Reward seekers are eliminated via panel refreshment.
 This is done because they do not add value to the study but focus on receiving the incentives.
 Just like your vehicle requires maintenance over time, so does your research panel.
 Refreshing the panel helps keep panel data current, clean, and ready to meet your business needs.
 And that’s refreshing!

 Better samples and sampling

 Resources within a panel are pre-screened.
 Their data is always refreshed and updated continuously.
 This practice helps in targeting and sampling respondents in a jiffy.
 As these samples perfectly represent the general population, it is easy to make decisions to suit the target population.
 You are likely to achieve a higher level of accuracy.
-Sampling saves time to a great extent by reducing the volume of data.
+Sampling saves a lot of time by lessening the volume of data.
 When you have limited time, surveying without using sampling becomes impossible.
 By using sampling, you can get detailed information on the data even by employing a small number of resources.

 Better tracking studies